Polito-Software-Engineering-2-Group-10/ThesisManagement/backend/README.md

         "status": <boolean>
     }
     ```
+- POST `/api/student/ProposalsList`
+    - This API requires a json body with the structure:
+    ```json
+    {
+        "cod_degree": "<cod_degree>",
+    }
+    ```
+    - It will return the list of proposals for the student with the given cod_degree.
+- PUT `/api/teacher/updateProposal/<thesisid>`
+    - This API requires a json body with the structure:
+    ```json
+    {
+        "title": "<thesis title>",
+        "supervisor": "<supervisor email>",
+        "co_supervisor": ["<co-supervisor 1 email>", "<co-supervisor 2 email>"], // array of co-supervisors emails, can be empty
+        "keywords": ["<keyword 1>", "<keyword 2>"], // array of keywords, cannot be empty "type": "<thesis type>", // type of thesis "description": "<thesis description>",
+        "required_knowledge": ["<required knowledge 1>", "<required knowledge 2>"], // array of required knowledge, can be empty
+        "notes": "<notes>", // notes, can be empty "expiration": "<expiration date>", // expiration date
+        "level": "<thesis level>", // thesis level, can be 1 or 2 "programmes": ["<programme 1>", "<programme 2>"], // array of programmes, cannot be empty }
+    ```
+    - This API will update the proposal with the given id with the given parameters.
+It will return the ID of the updated proposal.
 - GET `/api/teacher/ProposalsList`:
     - This API will return a list of all active and archived proposals in the following format:
     ```json